 Following a public tender, Clark & Kent Contractors was awarded the contract to design and build the new skatepark.
+All stakeholders and key users were engaged and consulted on the final proposals before the skatepark construction.
 Working closely with the mixed user group and public consultation, Clark & Kent produced a unique design to blend perfectly within the existing landscaped area, surpassing the requirements and ambitions of the enthusiastic user group.
-All stakeholders and key users were engaged and consulted on the final proposals before skatepark construction.

-Construction started in December 2019 and, with an inspired effort onsite, the team made significant progress through the harsh winter months.
+Construction started in December 2019, and the team made significant progress through the harsh winter months with an inspired effort onsite.
 The project was completed in March 2020 on time and within budget.

 The ambitious skatepark design was greeted with enthusiasm from skatepark users and the broader community of Eastbourne.
 The construction period was 14 weeks from the commencement of skatepark building works carried out for Eastbourne Borough Council.

-Sovereign Skatepark is an exciting project built on the seafront in Eastbourne a little further up the beach from the old skatepark that was demolished in 2016.
-Nearly 2,000 people took part in a survey on skatepark designs and consultation included workshops with local skateboarders.
+Sovereign Skatepark is an exciting project built on the seafront in Eastbourne, a little further up the beach from the old skatepark that was demolished in 2016.
+Nearly 2,000 people participated in a skatepark design survey, and consultation included workshops with local skateboarders.

-The skatepark is located right on the seafront on Prince William Parade to the east of the Sovereign Leisure Centre.
-With the beach just a few metres away, riders often experience windy conditions but some protection is offered by a row of trees.
+The skatepark is on the seafront on Prince William Parade to the east of the Sovereign Leisure Centre.
+With the beach just a few metres away, riders often experience windy conditions but a row of trees offers some protection.
 You can read more about Sovereign Skatepark at Eastbourne here.